b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 For me too much boilerplate code.
 The code that I don't want to type, read or process in my head.
 Additionally, probably it will not run faster than the Julia's equivalent.
-The length difference may be even greater for more complicated programs.
+The difference in lengths may be even greater for more complicated programs.

 ## Pleasure to write {#sec:jl_pleasure_to_write}